yanganto/near-staking-knd/README.md

 ## Status: beta

-Kuutamod is continously tested and also used in production for validators.
+kuutamod is continously tested and also used in production for validators.
 However `kuutamod`'s' interface are still under active development and might change significantly.